 Many drug tests are conducted in the U.S. and while the number is declining, it’s still a common practice that should not be overlooked.
-Whether it’s for pre-employment screening, random drug tests for current employees, athletics or criminal justice procedures such as parole, a failed drug test can lead to many consequences.
+Whether it’s for pre-employment screening, random drug tests for current employees, athletics or criminal justice procedures such as parole, entering and exiting alcohol addiction therapy, a failed drug test can lead to many consequences.
 Here are common questions related to drug tests.

 How are drug tests conducted?

 The most common way to administer a drug test is through a urine sample, but there are other methods such as a hair follicle test or a mouth swab that uses a sample of your saliva.
 Even if you haven’t taken any illegal drugs, you can sometimes fail a drug test based on foods or various medications you’ve taken.
 To avoid this, it’s important to avoid these foods or medications before your test well in advance and be transparent with the tester if you have ingested any of them.

 What does it mean if you test positive on a drug test?

 When you test positive for a drug test, it means that the drug concentration based on the sample is greater than the cut-off level that indicates failure for the test.
 It’s worth noting that up to 15 percent of drug tests can show as false positive, which means it’s mistakenly appearing positive.
 A good way to avoid a false positive is to brush up on the foods or medications that could make you fail a drug test and avoid taking them before your test.

 Do drug test results show up in background checks?